eclipse-keyple/keyple-website/content/docs-1.0/developer-guide/common-concepts.md

 Version 1.0 of the documentation is no longer actively maintained.
 The site that you are currently viewing is an archived snapshot.
 For up-to-date documentation, see the latest version.
 {{% /alert %}}

-This page describes the core elements of **Keyple**, i.e. the concepts and APIs of **Keyple Core** that are used to build any application implementing **Keyple**.
+This page describes the core elements of Keyple, i.e. the concepts and APIs of **Keyple Core** that are used to build any application implementing Keyple.

-It is essential for the future user of **Keyple** to be familiar with what is said in this chapter because the other modules made available by the project are all dependent on **Keyple Core**.
+It is essential for the future user of Keyple to be familiar with what is said in this chapter because the other modules made available by the project are all dependent on **Keyple Core**.

 ---
 ## Reader